 “His judicial philosophy is mine too: A judge must apply the law as written.
 Judges are not policymakers, and they must be resolute in setting aside any policy views they might hold,” Barrett said, adding that she “would discharge the judicial oath, which requires me to administer justice without respect to persons, do equal right to the poor and rich, and faithfully and impartially discharge my duties under the United States Constitution.”

-As of this writing, the Standing Committee on the Federal Judiciary is conducting its independent and comprehensive peer review of Barrett to determine whether she is a qualified fit for the lifelong position of Supreme Court Justice, according to the American Bar Association.
-The Republican-majority Senate will begin four days of confirmation hearings on Oct.
+The Standing Committee on the Federal Judiciary of the American Bar Association conducted its independent and comprehensive peer review of Barrett and determined that she was a “well qualified” fit for the lifelong position of Supreme Court justice.
+The Republican-majority Senate began four days of confirmation hearings on Oct.
 12 and confirmed Barrett to the position on Oct.
 26.